 The Council has a good understanding of its key aims and priorities.
 This has been reflected in the financial planning undertaken to update the medium term financial plan and in the reporting of outturn and performance information.
+This includes participating in the City Deal.

 The Council has begun to consider longer term savings and has undertaken significant work to consider its asset base.
+This has resulted in the disposal of some assets.